allthingslinux/code-of-conduct/README.md

 ### 3.6.
 Punishment Evasion
-Members should not attempt to evade the consequences of their actions such as using an alternate account to bypass restrictions.
+Members should not attempt to evade the consequences of their actions by bypassing restrictions.
 Punishment evasion will result in an immediate ban.

+Evasion includes, but not limited to:
+* Using an alternative account
+* Leaving and rejoining the server

 ### 3.7.
 Fairness
 The rules defined in this document are to be reviewed and agreed upon by the Community as a whole.
 If a rule is unclear, it is to be revised until it is clear.
-If a Member believes that this document is missing any rules or exceptions, the Member may request for this addition to be reviewed and agreed upon by the Community.
+If a Member believes that this document is missing any rules or exceptions, the Member may request for this modification to be reviewed and agreed upon by the Community.

 In the event of a Moderator using personal best judgment when dealing with Members and punishments, all Members have the right to audit said actions and the Moderator should provide justification and or seek unanimous approval from the Moderation team.

 ### 3.8.
 Appeals
-* If a Member believes their punishment is unfair, the Member can discuss their warning with the Moderation team via ticket.
+If a Member believes their punishment is unfair, the Member can discuss their warning with the Moderation team via ticket.

-* If a Member has been temporarily or permanently banned from the server and thus cannot create a ticket, the Member may reach out directly to the Moderation team for appeal.
+If a Member has been temporarily or permanently banned from the server and thus cannot create a ticket, the Member may reach out directly to the Moderation team for appeal.

-* Appeals currently are managed via Wick and can be accessed at https://appeals.wickbot.com/.
+Appeals currently are managed via Wick and can be accessed at https://appeals.wickbot.com/.
+You will need to use our server ID (1172245377395728464) to submit an appeal.